 This is where Brigham Young had his vision to settle in Utah.
-It has good views and year round hiking.
+It has good views and year round access.
 This isn't really a mountain but I thought I should mention it because of its historical importance to the area.
-To get there, drive up East Capitol Boulevard about 8 blocks past the Utah State Capitol building and turn left on Ensign Vista Drive.
-You can park on the street next to The Ensign Peak Nature Park.
-There are commemorative plaques throughout the park explaining the area and the history of Ensign Peak.
+To get there, drive up East Capitol Boulevard past the Utah State Capitol building and turn left on Ensign Vista Drive.
+You can park next to The Ensign Peak Nature Park.
+There are commemorative plaques throughout the park explaining its history.
 The name of the peak comes from the biblical prophecy "He will lift up an ensign unto the nations; He lifteth up an ensign on the mountains."
 (Isa 5:26; 18:3).

 Dale Peak - (7,376 feet)

 Dale Peak is the lower neighbor to Perkins Peak and located on the same ridge above Emigration and Parleys Canyons.
 The trail leading up toward the peak is obvious and follows the route toward Perkins Peak from Little Mountain Summit.
 Dale Peak is the first named summit you will arrive at on the ridge.
 It's an easy hike during the summer but exposed to the sun.
 It is also a nice ski or snowshoe in winter.
 There are good views of the Salt Lake Valley, Millcreek Ridge, and Emigration Canyon.
 Combining both peaks together is a nice day hike.